NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - No longer staggers or pushes block
     - Significantly stronger on hit and block
 - 4A
+    - DEF window starts frame 8 and ends frame 29 (animation ends frame 39) (TODO: Is this right?
+It also says 11-29 and anim end 49)
     - Uses the same animation as 2X
-    - Starts up 4 frames sooner
-    - Ends 8 frames later
 - Act4A can be subbed on the first frame only (TODO: was this always the case?)
 - 8B
     - Second hit lifts on block
     - Both hitboxes appear one frame later
     - Slightly bigger hitboxes on the second hit
     - Recovers slightly faster
+- 8A
-- 8A last projectile spawns one frame later; hitbox slightly bigger
+    - Last projectile spawns one frame later
+    - Hitbox slightly bigger
+    - Grabbable the entire move
 - JB
     - Hitbox and end fall speed increase
     - Hitbox on the elbow moved to the knee